meteor/meteor/README.md

 <a id="roles-changes" name="roles-changes"></a>
 ### Changes to default Meteor behavior

-  1. User entries in the `Meteor.users` collection gain a new field named `roles` corresponding to the user's roles.
+  1. A new collection `Meteor.roleAssignment` contains the information which role has been assigned to which user.
-  2. A new collection `Meteor.roles` contains a global list of defined role names.
+  1. A new collection `Meteor.roles` contains a global list of defined role names.
-  3. The currently logged-in user's `roles` field is automatically published to the client.
-  4. All existing roles are automatically published to the client.
+  1. All existing roles are automatically published to the client.

 <br />

 <a id="roles-installing" name="roles-installing"></a>
 ### Installing

 1. Add one of the built-in accounts packages so the `Meteor.users` collection exists.
 From a command prompt:
     ```bash
     meteor add accounts-password
     ```

-3. Add this package to your project.
+1. Add this package to your project.
 From a command prompt:
     ```bash
     meteor add alanning:roles
     ```

+1. Publish the role assignments you need to the client:
+    ```js
+    Meteor.publish(null, function () {
+      if (this.userId) {
+        return Meteor.roleAssignment.find({ 'user._id': this.userId });
+      } else {
+        this.ready()
+      }
+    })
+    ```

-4. Run your application:
+1. Run your application:
     ```bash
     meteor
     ```